Constrained Polynomial Likelihood: Conclusion

 \section{Conclusion}

 We develop projections of likelihood ratios onto polynomials that preserve positivity.
 We term them positive polynomial likelihood ratio (PLR).
-PLR can accommodate additional shape restrictions, and can be used in conjunction with widely used linear models.
-They are fast and robust to compute as solutions to mixed conic-semidefinite programs and come with asymptotic theory for their use with sample moments.
+PLR can accommodate shape restrictions, are fast and robust to compute as solutions to conic programs, and come with asymptotic theory for their use with sample moments.

-We illustrate our PLR with two applications.
+We illustrate PLR with two applications.
 The first is an approximation of the unknown transition density of a jump-diffusion process.
-The second constructs the polynomial modification of a linear asset pricing model to yield a positive pricing kernel.
-PLR lend themselves to many more applications, ranging from likelihood ratio tests to MCMC sampling of distributions.
+The second construct a density from the observation of option prices only.
+In both cases, the virtue of positivity of the PLR becomes evident through the positivity of the resulting distributions, that without the restriction, becomes negative and with excessive oscillatory behavior.

-Extensions of the PLR approach with different inner products, in particular of Sobolev spaces, as well as different types of conic constraints appear desirable and in reach.
-We see the framework developed in this paper as one of many to follow in finding tractable shape restrictions from \emph{constrained representer theorems} in reproducing kernel Hilbert spaces.
+PLR lend themselves to nonparametric structurally constrained settings, such as for instance \citet{christensen17} discount factor decomposition.
+We leave this, and related applications to future research.

-\begin{appendix}
+\begin{appendix} \appendixpage

-\section{Positive Polynomials}
+\section{Positive polynomials}